scholarslab/prosody/README.md

   - `docker-compose down`
 - Make sure to comment out the line with 'initial_sql', if not done already.
   - `#./initial_sql/prosody_production.sql:/docker-entrypoint-initdb.d/prosody_production.sql`

 ### Upgrade WordPress
 - The docker-compose file already has specified to use the latest version of WordPress, so just restart.
   - `docker-compose up -d`

 ### Upgrade MySQL
 - Specify the version of MySQL to use in the docker-compose.yml file.
   - `image: mysql:5.7`
-- The restart Docker Compose
+- Then restart Docker Compose
   - `docker-compose up -d`

 ### Update theme or plugin